vriveraq/vriveraq.github.io/_posts/2019-12-04-teaching-outreach-and-research.markdown

 # Research Interests

 My thesis used tools from adaptive dynamics and differential equations to tackle problems in biology concerning the evolution of disease and epidemics.
-In particular, my work focused on the disease dynamics of the <i> Daphnia-Metschnikowia <i> system in collaboration with the <a href="https://publish.illinois.edu/cacereslab/> Cáceres Lab </a>.
+In particular, my work focused on the disease dynamics of the <i> Daphnia-Metschnikowia </i> system in collaboration with the <a href="https://publish.illinois.edu/cacereslab/"> Cáceres Lab </a>.
 At this next step in my career, I would love to utilize my skills to contribute to the ever-growing challenges of sustainability, health-care, and education through a social justice lense.

 # Teaching
 I love teaching (and learning)!
 With mathematics you can dive into ideas and build complex concepts from smaller "a-ha!" moments into great insights.
 This love translates into how I view, share, and learn math.

 ## Teaching Philosophy:

-"The book of nature is written in the language of mathematics."- Galileo Galilei "Tell me and I forget, teach me and I may remember, involve me and I learn."- Benjamin Franklin If we want to understand nature and the world that surrounds us, we must understand mathematics.
+<em> "The book of nature is written in the language of mathematics." </em>- Galileo Galilei
+<em> "Tell me and I forget, teach me and I may remember, involve me and I learn." </em>- Benjamin Franklin

 Learning mathematics can be an intimidating task for many students.
 Similar to a language, mathematics builds upon itself.
 One must learn the basic vocabulary, proper grammar and practice it frequently to be a fluent speaker.
 A clear understanding of the basic concepts and vocabulary provides students the building blocks to achieve a higher understanding of more difficult concepts.
-As an instructor, my goal is to provide students with those building blocks and become a facilitator for reaching new levels of understanding.
-I hope to engage students by creating a classroom environment that fosters participation and group work.
+The goal of mathematics education is to guide the students through the process of becoming critical thinkers.
+To me that means moving from thinking of in terms of “recipes” into developing their own understanding and approaches to problem-solving.
+As a teacher, I aim to motivate students to become involved in their learning process by discovering connections between mathematics and their relevant life-experiences.

 Tips to succeed in mathematics
 * Practice makes perfect!